jaredpalmer/formik/README.md

 ### `Formik(options)`

-Create A higher-order React component class that passes props and form handlers (the "`FormikBag`") into your component derived from supplied options.
+Create a higher-order React component class that passes props and form handlers (the "`FormikBag`") into your component derived from supplied options.

 #### `options`